Pity the Nation Review: Robert Fisk paints a harrowing portrait of the horrors of war

 51cqkSbGV9L._AC_UL320_SR212,320_.jpg

-The travails of Lebanon during its civil war (1975-1990) and its evolution into a conflict defined by torture, kidnap, brutality, mass-slaughter, suicide bombings and extremism have scarred the country.
-The terrible violence carries memories of tragedy, devastation, and loss for the Lebanese, the wider Arab world and Israelis alike.
+The travails of Lebanon during its civil war and its evolution into a conflict defined by torture, kidnapping, brutality, mass slaughter, suicide bombings, and extremism have scarred the country.
+The terrible violence carries memories of tragedy, devastation, and loss for the Lebanese, the wider Arab world, and Israelis alike.
 Robert Fisk's classic Pity the Nation takes its reader on an absorbing journey into the conflict in Lebanon and the wider Middle East.

-However, the author does not hesitate in taking the reader into the depths by confronting the harsh realities of warfare and violence.
+However, the author does not hesitate to take the reader into the depths by confronting the harsh realities of warfare and violence.
 Violence remains the same whoever wages it.
-War is contradictory, chaotic and cruel, its emotions wide-ranging and it taps into human nature where good and evil are blurred.
-Pity the Nation speaks to the heart about the inherent complexities of war, even the boredom and calmness which sometimes accompanies intense violence.
-Fisk wades through the aftermath of destruction and confronts startling personal and collective horror as U.N commander Romeo Dallaire wandered the hills of Rwanda and streets of Kigali during the horrifying Rwandan genocide.
+War is contradictory, chaotic, and cruel, its emotions are wide-ranging and tap into human nature where good and evil are blurred.
+Pity the Nation speaks to the heart about the inherent complexities of war, even the boredom and calmness that sometimes accompanies intense violence.
+Fisk wades through the aftermath of destruction and confronts startling personal and collective horror as U.N. commander Romeo Dallaire wandered the hills of Rwanda and the streets of Kigali during the horrifying Rwandan genocide.

-The painstaking detail is necessary.
+The precise detail is necessary.
 The captivating and well-crafted narrative pulls the reader into Lebanon with vivid descriptions of its stunning landscape (be it blistering winds on snow-covered peaks, scorching sunshine, Lebanese cedars, or the magnificence of Beirut) and Fisk gives us an array of historical characters and unheard of individuals to become invested in.
-The detail of the book humanises each character and individual you come across and with that, it amplifies every victim, perpetrator and witness to Lebanon's darkest times and the toll it took on survivors.
+The detail of the book humanizes each character and individual you come across and with that, it amplifies every victim, perpetrator, and witness to Lebanon's darkest times and the toll it took on survivors.

 The beauty of the country is matched by Lebanon's descent into madness.
-In intimate and grotesque detail, the price exacted on participants, be they civilian, soldier, politician, journalist or militiaman, is bloody and damning.
-When this is combined with a gripping story spanning three decades with historical context, the narrative makes for a rewarding and enriching blend of history, drama, and war reportage.
+In intimate and grotesque detail, the price exacted on participants, be they civilians, soldiers, politicians, journalists, or militiaman, is bloody and damning.
+When this is combined with a gripping story spanning three decades with historical context, the narrative makes for a rewarding blend of history, drama, and war reportage.
 This read is not for the faint-hearted.
 Its detail of the violence and aftermath of it, whether it be the description of Lebanese civilians indiscriminately incinerated by Israeli aircraft and artillery, blindfolded prisoners being executed at point-blank range and thrown into gorges by militia groups, women and children decapitated and dismembered by suicide bombs, or the mass-murder of Palestinian civilians in Sabra and Shatila refugee camps is shocking.

 Fisk's insightful blend of war reporting and analysis of Lebanon's violence unmasks these narratives and the historical record is as unnerving for contemporary events as they were all those years ago for Lebanon.
 The Lebanon of the 1970s through to the 1990s is a microcosm of many of the Middle Eastern conflicts afflicting the 21st century.
-Lebanon's violence, like the Syria and Iraq of today, (while a product of internal political, religious and ethnic-nationalist fault-lines) was exacerbated and worsened by the interference of foreign powers and organisations including Israel, France, United States, the Soviet Union, Italy, Syria, Iran, Iraq, the United Nations and the Palestinian Liberation Organisation.
+Lebanon's violence, like the Syria and Iraq of today, (while a product of internal political, religious, and ethnic-nationalist fault lines) was exacerbated and worsened by the interference of foreign powers and organizations including Israel, France, the United States, the Soviet Union, Italy, Syria, Iran, Iraq, the United Nations, and the Palestinian Liberation Organisation.
 It was a battlefield for different opponents and their proxies on the ground.
-Those who ultimately paid the price were tens of thousands of Lebanese men, women and children as the country was torn to pieces by geopolitics over the course of fifteen years of war.
-Now today Syrians, Iraqis and Yemeni civilians bear the brunt of violence and the staggering costs of proxy warfare.
+Those who ultimately paid the price were tens of thousands of Lebanese men, women, and children as the country was torn to pieces by geopolitics over fifteen years of war.
+Now today Syrians, Iraqis, and Yemeni civilians bear the brunt of violence and the staggering costs of proxy warfare.

-Were lessons from Lebanon learnt?
+Were lessons from Lebanon learned?
 The evidence suggests not, Lebanon's war in many aspects was a warm-up for the horrors to come.
 In the 21st century, the overstated use of the term "terrorist" has gone global following the atrocities of 9/11 while Syria, Iraq, Libya, and Yemen have become embroiled in civil wars which dwarf those of Lebanon.
-Stretching from Pakistan to Tunisia, numerous states have been critically destabilised and a multiplicity of anti-regime actors have been branded "terrorists" absent local and regional contexts and historical considerations.
-International powers have promoted and supported regime change through invasion, covert war, occupation, channelling weapons and resources into volatile anti-regime insurgents and propping up regimes despised by the wider population which has helped catalyse the collapse of order.
+Stretching from Pakistan to Tunisia, numerous states have been critically destabilized and a multiplicity of anti-regime actors have been branded "terrorists" absent local and regional contexts and historical considerations.
+International powers have promoted and supported regime change through invasion, covert war, occupation, channeling weapons and resources into volatile anti-regime insurgents, and propping up regimes despised by the wider population which has helped catalyze the collapse of order.

 Large areas of the Middle East and North Africa lie in ruins or consumed by violence and beneath the rubble of Western policies lie the corpses of hundreds of thousands of innocent civilians while millions more have been dislocated from their homes.
 Western foreign policy in the Middle East across the region since the Arab revolutions and initiation of the "Global War on Terror" has largely been an unmitigated failure of humanity and policy.